10D English Daybook

 on Lord of the Flies.
 It goes without saying that you may not use the

 topic I have used for your thesis.
-You may use other allegories as your thesis, but you must connect the allegory to a
+You may use other allegories as your thesis, but you must

 Essay work period |